-Staffordshire Police are not currently accepting transferee applications.
+We are currently accepting Police Constable transferee applications.

 Applications for Police Community Support Officers (PCSO) are not currently being accepted

 You don’t have to be a police officer to work for Staffordshire police.
 Roughly 30 per cent of our workforce provide support services to front-line officers and the public.